RichardBzar/RichardBzar.github.io/projects/Java-Bus-OOP.md

 add students to the bus, remove students from the bus by name, and display all the students information.
 The bus can't be over max occupancy otherwise the add student function will not add more students to teh predeclared array in the bus.

-The last file, the driver file, basically jsut asks for user input in a text based ui hosted on the command line to access the diffrent functions of the bus file and display how each function operates.
+The last file, the driver file, basically jsut asks for user input in a text based UI hosted on the command line to access the diffrent functions of the bus file and display how each function operates.
+The user can repeatedly acces commands from teh driver until entering a 0 as a response.
+After succesful completion, the driver file will signify the end of the intereaction with a thank you message.

 This is the code for the student objects that are stored in the buses array property
 ```cpp